 -Citi is the biggest financier of coal from the cradle to the grave in the world, here’s some details on that

-Check out ALL
+Check out ALL the details here

 Our campaign has not been going at this alone.
 We work with a network of radical environmental networks, student networks, Appalachian community groups, native community group and non-profits in this campaign against coal and coal finance.
 Since October, various groups have worked with us on a variety of actions and campaign activities.
 RAN is not able to be everywhere all the time.
 It’s far from being just one group’s campaign or movement.